Uber Driver Released After Being Arraigned On Kidnapping Charge

 Chirokas called the allegations sensational and said his client has completed thousands of Uber trips over the last four years without any complaints.

 Uber released a statement saying: “What’s been reported is horrifying and something no one should have to go through.
 As soon as we became aware, we immediately removed this driver’s access to Uber.
-We appreciate Acton Police Department’s quick actions that helped lead to an arrest in this case.”MORE NEWS: 850,000 More Massachusetts Residents Now Eligible For COVID Vaccine
+We appreciate Acton Police Department’s quick actions that helped lead to an arrest in this case.”MORE NEWS: I-Team: Family Says State Guidelines Kept Elderly Mother Isolated Despite Receiving COVID Shot

 Essalak was ordered to stay away from the victim and is due back in court next month.